Implement your own segment parameters

 }

-So we transform the JSON into a human-readable representation and we configure an icon to show up in the cockpit.
-Make sure to register this class in a composer (you can reuse the composer from the first step):
+}The JSON is transformed into a human-readable representation, and an icon is configured to appear in the cockpit.
+Make sure to register this class in a composer (you can reuse the composer from step 1):

 Last updated